-The Corporation's financial instruments that are potentially exposed to concentrations of credit risk consist of cash and receivables.
+The Corporation's financial instruments that are potentially exposed to concentrations of credit risk consist of cash.
 The Corporation places its cash with what it believes to be quality financial institutions.
 In addition, the Corporation places its cash holdings in different financial institutions to have the full benefit of the Federal Deposit Insurance Corporation (FDIC) coverage.
-The receivables consist of amounts due from the Participating States.
-The Corporation believes no significant risk of loss is likely as a result of credit risk concentrations with respect to its cash and receivables.
+The Corporation believes no significant risk of loss is likely as a result of credit risk concentrations with respect to its cash.

-Notes to Financial Statements (continued) December 31, 2020 and December 31, 2019
+Notes to Financial Statements (continued) December 31, 2021 and December 31, 2020